tangentsoft/pidp8i/doc/uwfocal-manual-supp.md

     late 1978, whereas the PiDP-8/I project is focused on a single model from 1968.

+1. There are multiple versions of U/W FOCAL; the version covered by that manual isn't the one we actually ship.
+Our two other primary sources also do not cover exactly the version of U/W FOCAL we ship.

 This document is [our](#license) attempt to fill these gaps.
 [Extensions and corrections][hack] are welcome.